huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 RStudio is configured to use packages installed in the conda environment named `r-base`.
 You can find your R version using [Workbench terminal](/working-in-your-lab/workbench/faq/#terminal):

-1. Open your workbench terminal.
+1. Open your Workbench terminal.

 ![workbench_terminal.png](./images/workbench_terminal.png)